eidolon-ai/eidolon/docs2/src/content/docs/docs/architecture/agent_os.md

 AgentPrograms, allowing them to be started, stopped, and managed with ease.
 AgentOS interfaces with FastAPI to enable automatic generation of endpoints, making the deployment of agents in the Eidolon environment streamlined.
 With decorators like @register_program and @register_action, developers can quickly create new agents or extend functionalities with new processes or actions.
 This modular approach simplifies the process of building powerful and complex systems by abstracting agent management and interaction details.

 AgentOS boasts a Resource Registry, akin to Kubernetes resource models, which centrally tracks resources such as AgentPrograms and machine definitions.
-Resources can be defined in code or YAML, as demonstrated by a CPU resource example, and incorporate comprehensive specifications for various implementation details.
+Resources can be defined in code or YAML, as demonstrated by a APU resource example, and incorporate comprehensive specifications for various implementation details.
 Agents utilize these well-defined resources through references in their definitions, promoting a cohesive and organized structure for resource management.
 This feature enables precise control and efficient utilization of all the components within the AgentOS ecosystem, contributing to a robust and harmonious operation of the agents.